 One rare heart disease for dogs is known as tricuspid valve dysplasia, and while that’s a good thing, it doesn’t change the fact that if your dog ends up getting diagnosed with it, you’re going to have a lot of questions.
 This is why we here at IndulgeYourPet wanted to include Tricuspid Valve Dysplasia (TVD) on our list of diseases found in dogs so that if you ever find yourself dealing with a dog with the condition, you’ll have a better idea about what to expect.

 So, without further ado, let’s dive right in.

 What is TVD?

 TVD is a congenital heart disease.
 The word congenital means “from birth”.
-It may be genetic because it’s seen a lot more in certain breeds of dogs like: Great Dane, Irish Settler, Labrador Retriever, Golden Retriever, and German Shepherd.
+It may be genetic because it’s seen much more in certain breeds of dogs like Great Dane, Irish Settler, Labrador Retriever, Golden Retriever, and German Shepherd.

 Cats cannot get TVD.

 First, the blood is supposed to move from the superior and inferior vena cavas.
 After that, it goes to the right atrium and the tricuspid valve.
 Next, it goes on to the right ventricle.
 From there to the pulmonary artery and the lungs.
 From the lungs, it then goes back to the heart and through the left side, the left atrium, and the mitral valve to the left ventricle before going to the aorta.
 Movement through the ventricles is thanks to the papillary muscles.